September 27, 2025

 Get Caffeinated

 This has been one of the most fun blogs for me to write.
 I got to discover so many different places around New Orleans and enjoy delicious coffee at each.
 They are all unique and all worthy of a visit, whether you're local or visiting for a few days.
+It's truly one of the most authentic New Orleans experiences.
 Most of us enjoy coffee and/or tea at various times of the day, and this is a great list to get you caffeinated and feeling ready to tackle what the city offers.
 And after you finish your cup of coffee, you can check out my list of my favorite bars around the city.
 Buzzing and caffeinated at the same time - could you ask for anything more?

 Sign up here for my ever growing and delightful newsletter.
 It comes out every other Friday.